abarcalester/Portfolio/README.md

 # Portfolio
-Personal resume to preview o download it.
+Personal resume to preview or download it.